One Giant Leap For A Man, One Small Step Toward Proving Earth Is A 'Frisbee'

 But ultimately, he said, he was simply "tired of people saying I chickened out and didn't build a rocket.
 I'm tired of that stuff.
 I manned up and did it."

 The video by Noize TV (which, fair warning, features plenty of salty language) depicts Hughes' green and white rocket as it departs the parched scrubland and arcs into the sky at an estimated 350 mph.
-Then, Hughes pulls his parachutes, easing a fall caused by the same kinds of gravitational forces that give planets — including Earth — their spherical shape.
+Then, Hughes pulls his parachutes, easing a fall caused by the exact same gravitational forces that give planets — including Earth — their spherical shape.

 He successfully, if a little painfully, lands his 1,875-foot leap.
 Eventually, the AP notes, he hopes to build and launch a vehicle that will take him to an altitude of nearly 360,000 feet, or 68 miles.